Code-Institute-Submissions/techonis-capital-2nd-project/README.md

 * Line awesome

 ## How was it deployed and tested
 By using Git locally as my VCS (Version Control System) and then uploading to Github.
 It was tested using 3 different web browsers(Chrome, Opera and Firefox).
 It was also check on Samsung galaxy S7.
-Also used validator.w3.org
+Also used validator.w3.org and jshint.com/